SoftUni-Internal/interactive-content/EN/02-Methods/01-What-Is-a-Method.md

 We use methods in Java for several reasons.

-- **Reusability** - we write a method once and use it **multiple times**.
+- **Reusability** - we write a method once and use it **multiple times**

-We do not have to copy the same blocks of code in multiple places to use them.
+  - we do not have to copy the same blocks of code in multiple places to use them.
 Think of it as, `write once, reuse multiple times`

 - **To parameterize code** - you will often want to use `parameters` that change the way the method behaves

 - **Create conceptual units** - you can create methods for each separate task that your program is aiming to solve

-- Methods make code more readable and easier to debug.
+- Methods make code more readable and easier to debug

-For example, the `printHello()` method is so readable, that we can know what this method will print `Hello`
+  - for example, the `printHello()` method is so readable, that we can know what this method will print `Hello`

-- **Simplify problems** - local variables and statements of a method **can not be seen from outside the method**.
+- **Simplify problems** - local variables and statements of a method **can not be seen from outside the method**

-They \(and their complexity\) are **hidden** from other parts of the program, which prevents accidental errors or confusion
+  - they are **hidden** from other parts of the program, which prevents accidental errors or confusion

 [/slide]